theodore-norvell/cogent/README.md

 ### States and pseudostates

-States and choice pseudostates (TODO check the latter) should have names that are proper C identifiers and should be less or equal to 20 characters.
+States and choice pseudostates (TODO: this may change.
+Revisit this statement later)should have names that are proper C identifiers and should be less or equal to 20 characters.

 States can be